 Despite the difficulties that Huawei is going through with the United States, the Chinese company plows on with the future Huawei P40.
-The smartphone, if you follow the usual schedule, should be presented next spring and the first rumors are already starting to surface.
+The smartphone, if you follow the usual schedule, should be presented next spring and the latest rumors suggest a first for the P-series from Huawei.

 Although the Mate 30 (Pro) is not yet available globally, Huawei has no intention of stopping the production of its devices.
 As reported by The Information, Huawei is already working on the successor to the P30 and its Pro variant, which are highly appreciated by the public.